ccristianoviedo/winesS/README.md

 npm install
 ```

+##

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+and in the terminal whit npx create-react-app winesApp

-## Available Scripts
+# Scripts

-In the project directory, you can run:
+you can run: `npm start`

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app in the development mode and Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.